-Get your remote team into the spirit of the season with more than four dozen virtual holiday team building ideas!
+Get your remote team into the spirit of the season with more than four dozen virtual holiday party ideas!

 This season, you can mix, mingle, and jingle with your remote team.
 These 40+ ideas will show you how!